Form a Limited Liability Company in Kansas

 It is imperative that you choose a unique company name.
-Other businesses should not have a right to use the name you choose, especially in the state of Kansas.
-Take a look at our article Is My Business Name Available? if you’d like assistance in searching for available names.
+Other businesses should not have a right to use the name you choose, especially in the state of Kansas. if you’d like assistance in searching for available names.
 Alternatively, for a fee, SunDoc can run your name search or reserve your LLC name.

 2. Understand the LLC Organizer Requirement.

 An organizer is the person or company that drafts your LLC.
 By preparing on-line with us, SunDoc Filings will be your organizer.
 If you choose to prepare and upload your filing with SunDoc, you can name your own organizer.

 The Articles of Organization form requires that you name a registered agent.
 The registered agent you choose can either be a firm or a person.
 Take a look at our article, Registered Agent Service, if you’d like additional information about the importance of this step.

 Would you like multiple managers, all members, or one single manager to manage your LLC in Kansas?
 This is a question you’ll need to answer on the Articles of Organization form.

 5. Create an Operating Agreement.

 It is possible you will need an operating agreement, depending on your particular entity type.
 Nearly all LLCs need this important document as it describes the functional and financial decisions that your business will rely upon.

 For example, your operating agreement will outline regulations and provisions, rules, internal operations, how you manage working capital, voting and liability, fiduciary restraints, how you payout profits, and many other things.